ZacheryAlexis/Jazz/README.md

 1. Setup the `config.json` as shown below with the appropriate embedding settings.

 2. Provide the path to the file or folder whose contents should be embedded.
-As an alternative, you can launch Ally from that directory.
+As an alternative, you can launch Jazz from that directory.

 3. Use `/embed <path> <collection_name>` or `/embed . <collection_name>` if already at the correct path.